23f2000783/birthday/SPEC.md

 ## 4. Sections (each is a beat in the scroll-painted story)

 ### Section 1 — The blank canvas (hero)
-- Opens nearly empty: a faint **pencil-sketch outline** of "Happy Friendship Day, Mansi."
+- Opens nearly empty: a faint **pencil-sketch outline** of "Happy Friendship Day, She."
 - On load, an SVG **stroke-draw** animation paints the letters in with ink (animate `stroke-dashoffset`).
 Fraunces, large.
 - A **brush-glow cursor trail** follows the mouse/finger across the whole page (soft